 We have been extremely moved to see the overwhelming public response to #TafelmusikTogether from new and existing followers.
 Of course, while digital performances help us all feel less isolated, the musicians deeply miss the public concert experience and the visceral connection to our audience and to each other when we are gathered under one roof.
 Though we will be deprived of live public concerts in the short term, we are doubly committed to sharing that precious experience with you once again during our 2020/21 season.

-Ticket holders for Tafelmusik’s April and May concerts will receive detailed information on March 31, via email, regarding the option to donate the value of their tickets to Tafelmusik or receive a refund.
-Given the volume of requests, we thank patrons for your patience and ask that requests addressing April and May concerts come after this date.
-Tafelmusik Box Office staff can be reached at email@example.com.
-Questions unrelated to tickets can be sent to firstname.lastname@example.org.
+Ticket holders for Tafelmusik’s April and May concerts received detailed information on March 31, via email, regarding the option to donate the value of their tickets to Tafelmusik or receive a refund.
+Tafelmusik Box Office staff can be reached at firstname.lastname@example.org.
+Questions unrelated to tickets can be sent to email@example.com.

 We have no doubt that with the ingenuity and imagination of our musicians, staff, and volunteers, we will create something viable for this new reality.
-Your generous support will ensure Tafelmusik’s sustainability: please consider making a donation online today at tafelmusik.org/give or email at email@example.com.
+Your generous support will ensure Tafelmusik’s sustainability: please consider making a donation today to the Keep Tafelmusik Together campaign online at tafelmusik.org/together or by email at firstname.lastname@example.org.